alivar391/graphql-serivce/README.md

 `{ "Authorization": "Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI2MmNhMDZiNTJiOWM3N2ZhMDRlMGU1ZWEiLCJmaXJzdE5hbWUiOiJhbGl2YXIzOTEiLCJsYXN0TmFtZSI6Imxhc3QgbmFtZSIsImVtYWlsIjoiMTIzQG1haWwuY29tIiwiaWF0IjoxNjU3NDA3NDg3fQ.Gk31HcmiHhmJ3JKb76Jg1bBxiJzIS5doeUMkkEMfLes" }`

 After it you can uncomment one query or mutation and use it.

+For example, at first you can create Genre, then create Band with id Genres, then create Artist with id Band, then update Band with artist id, then create track with Artist id, Band id, Genre id, then create Album with Artist id, Band id, Track id, Genre id, then update Track with Album id something like that...

+Have fun
 If you have any questions about app or check you can write me Discord: Alivar391#9131